-USF students now have the option to rent textbooks from their campus bookstore.
-This is not new on college campuses, but it is a welcome change for financially burdened students.
+USF students have the option to rent textbooks from their campus bookstore.
+This is not new on college campuses, but a welcome change for financially burdened students.

-Tampa, Fla. — USF students can breathe a sigh of relief knowing that when it’s time to obtain textbooks for the semester, the USF bookstore is offering more affordable options.
+Tampa, Fla. — USF students can breathe a sigh of relief knowing that when it’s time to get textbooks for the semester, the USF bookstore is offering more affordable options.

-To limit the high costs students pay textbooks, the USF Tampa book store will allow students to rent textbooks and return them at the end of each semester.
+To limit the high costs students pay for textbooks, the USF Tampa bookstore will allow students to rent textbooks and return them at the end of each semester.
 On average, college students spend $1,000 annually on textbooks.
-With the cost of tuition, room and board and other expenses, USF administrators quickly realized that something needed to give.
+With the cost of tuition, room and board and other expenses, USF administrators realized that something needed to give.

-“The benefit of college bookstores is they can offer more of what their students want—more choice, more price points and more savings,” said Nick Fagnoni, store manager at the USF Tampa book store.
+“The benefit of college bookstores is they can offer more of what their students want; more choices, more price points and more savings,” said Nick Fagnoni, store manager at the USF Tampa bookstore.

 “I’ve bought hundreds of dollars worth of textbooks this semester, all out of pocket,” said Eli Klasne, a junior majoring in international studies.
-“Purchasing textbooks is not a smart financial decision.
-I only need textbooks for one semester, and it’s not necessary to own them.
+“Buying textbooks is not a smart financial decision, and I usually only need them for a semester at a time.
 Renting is convenient, cheaper and saves me money that can go toward other expenses.”

-“I grew up in a low income household and I’m also a first generation college student,” said Nave.
-“I may not be as financially well off as other students and their families, which is why I try to save money whenever I can.”
+“I grew low-income income household and I’m also a first-generation college student,” said Nave.
+“I may not be as financially well off as other students and their families, so I’m trying to cut costs wherever I can.”

-USF has now joined 1,500 other universities in an effort to alleviate these textbook troubles once and for all.
+USF has now joined 1,500 other universities in an effort to make textbook rentals the new normal on college campuses nationwide.